 The North West London Sustainability and Transformation Plan (STP)4 will bring the NHS Five Year Forward View to life and set out the vision for health and care of eight Clinical Commissioning Groups and corresponding local authorities including Westminster.
 It will help us to implement an integrated system that is oriented towards upstream prevention, early intervention and care in the community by 2021.
-This Strategy is our local plan setting out how we will meet national commitments, including those in the STP, and deliver local priorities for the population of Westminster.
+This Strategy is our local plan setting out how we will meet national commitments, including those in the STP and the North West London Transforming Care Partnership (TCP) plan1, and deliver local priorities for the population of Westminster.
+This Strategy will be underpinned by a detailed implementation plan, and regular monitoring by the Health and Wellbeing Board.